 Bruises and Blood Spots Under the Skin

-Discusses how and why bruises and blood spots might develop.
-Offers checklist to help you decide when to call a doctor.
-Offers home treatment and prevention tips.
+Briefly discusses how and why bruises and blood spots might develop.
+Offers interactive tool to help decide when to seek care.
+Also offers home treatment tips.

 Poison Ivy, Oak, or Sumac: Tips for Washing